pillarsdotnet/puppet-lmhosts/REFERENCE.md

 Data type: `Boolean`

-If true, this entry should be preloaded into cache.
+If true (default), this entry should be preloaded into cache.

-Default value: `false`
+Default value: `true`

 ##### `service`